amrlotfy77/awesome-django/readme.md

 *Packages that extend the functionality of forms or add new types of forms.*

 * [django-autocomplete-light](https://github.com/yourlabs/django-autocomplete-light/) - django-autocomplete-light's purpose is to enable autocompletes quickly and properly in a django project.
-* [django-bootstrap-form](https://github.com/tzangms/django-bootstrap-form/) - Twitter Bootstrap for Django Form
+* [django-bootstrap-form](https://github.com/tzangms/django-bootstrap-form/) - Twitter Bootstrap for Django Form.
 * [django-bootstrap3](https://github.com/dyve/django-bootstrap3/) - Use Bootstrap in your Django templates, the Django way.
 * [django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms/) - The best way to have DRY Django forms.
 The app provides a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of capability to configure and control the rendered HTML.
 * [django-floppyforms](https://github.com/gregmuellegger/django-floppyforms/) - django-floppyforms is an application that gives you full control of the output of forms rendering.
 The forms API and features are exactly the same as Django’s, the key difference is that fields and widgets are rendered in templates instead of using string interpolation, giving you full control of the output using Django templates.